Madagascar Kartz

-Madagascar Kartz is a racing game based on DreamWorks Animation's Madagascar.
-It was released in 2009 for all seventh-generation platforms except the PlayStation Portable, as the second game on Madagascar's spin-off series.
-The Nintendo DS version was re-released as a multicart that also includes Shrek's Carnival Craze Party Games.
+Madagascar Kartz is a kart racing game developed by Sidhe and published by Activision.
+Based on DreamWorks Animation's Madagascar, It was released in 2009 for various consoles as the second game on Madagascar's spin-off series.
+The Nintendo DS version developed by Virtuos was re-released as a multicart that also includes Shrek's Carnival Craze Party Games.

-A crossover sequel, DreamWorks Super Star Kartz, developed by High Impact Games, was released in 2011 for the same platforms, plus the Nintendo 3DS.
-It features a more diverse mix of Dreamworks characters, including a few returning Madagascar characters.

 Gameplay

 The game is a kart racing game, and the player can perform jumps, flips, and rolls.
 There are many different stages from scenes of the franchise.
 A Madagascar Kartz themed Wheel controller accessory was optionally bundled with the Wii version of the game.

-Playable characters include Alex the Lion, Marty the Zebra, Melman the Giraffe, Gloria the Hippopotamus, The Penguins, The Chimps, and King Julien from the Madagascar films.
-Two characters from other movies are included alongside the Madagascar characters, Shrek from Shrek, and B.O.B. from Monsters vs. Aliens, all DreamWorks Animation franchises.
 Race types include Quick Race, Championship, Time Trial and Checkpoint race.
-A Championship race is one where the player collects mangoes and tries to finish first place in order to unlock higher speed classes (50cc, 100cc, 150cc, 200cc, the last one is raced in reverse direction/mirror mode), more karts and tracks.
+A Championship race is one where the player collects mangoes and tries to finish first place in order to unlock higher speed classes (50cc, 100cc, 150cc, 200cc; the last one is raced in reverse direction/mirror mode), more karts and tracks.
 In Time Trial, players beat their own times and earn medals (gold, silver and bronze).
 In Checkpoint Race, players collect as many hourglasses as they can before the time runs out.
-There are several tracks in the game, most of which have 2 shortcuts.
+There are nine tracks in the game, most of which have two shortcuts.
 "I Like to Move It", sung by Reel 2 Real, is the menu theme.

+Characters

+The game includes nine playable characters, including two guest characters from fellow DreamWorks Animation franchises Shrek and Monsters vs. Aliens.